Battle of Waxhaws: Aftermath

-After the battle, the wounded were treated at nearby churches by the congregants, one of whom was a young Andrew Jackson.
+After the battle, the wounded were treated at nearby churches by the congregants.
 Tarleton reported that after the battle ended, the wounded of both sides were treated "with equal humanity" and that the British provided "every possible convenience".
 Due to the large number of wounded, people from all over the countryside came to assist in their care.
-When they learned of what had happened, albeit one-sidedly, news of the apparent violation of quarter on Tarleton's part spread rapidly through the region.
+When they learned what had happened from the wounded they were treating, albeit one-sidedly, a belief in an apparent violation of quarter on Tarleton's part spread rapidly through the region.

 The battle, at least temporarily, consolidated British control over South Carolina, and Patriot sentiment was at a low ebb.
 General Clinton, among other acts before he left Charleston for New York, revoked the parole of surrendered Patriots.
-This affront (violating accepted "rules of war"), and reports of this battle, may have changed the direction of the war in the South.
+This affront and the reports of this battle decisively changed the direction of the war in the South.
 Many who might have stayed neutral flocked to the Patriots, and "Tarleton's Quarter!" and "Remember Buford" became rallying cries for the Whigs.

-News of the massacre directly inspired the creation of volunteer militia forces among the over-mountain men (from the Wataugan settlements at, and near Sycamore Shoals).
-These militia participated in actions against British Loyalists at both the Battle of Musgrove Mill on August 18, 1780, (near present-day Clinton, South Carolina) and in the decisive defeat of British Major Patrick Ferguson's command on October 7, 1780, at Kings Mountain (near present-day Blacksburg, South Carolina).
+News of the massacre directly inspired the creation of volunteer militia forces among the Overmountain Men (from the Wataugan settlements at and near Sycamore Shoals).
+These militia participated in actions against Loyalist forces at both the Battle of Musgrove Mill on August 18, 1780, and in the decisive defeat of a Loyalist army led by Major Patrick Ferguson on October 7, 1780, at Kings Mountain.

 Legacy

 The community in which the battlefield is located is now called Buford, and the nearby high school is named Buford High School, after Colonel Buford.
-The battlefield is owned by Lancaster County, and is preserved as a local park.
+The battlefield is owned by Lancaster County and is preserved as a local park.
 In 1990 it was listed on the National Register of Historic Places as Buford's Massacre Site.
-The American Battlefield Trust and its partners have acquired and preserved 51 acres of the battlefield.
+The American Battlefield Trust and its partners have acquired and preserved 51 acres of the battlefield surrounding the local park as of 2023.